-This summer we completed a Canadian rockies road trip in an electric car.
-It was, without doubt, one of the best driving experiences of my life!
-We saw some of the most incredible scenery BC and AB has to offer, driving along scenic highways as well as mountain passes, stopping in at iconic towns and cities.
-In this article I share our route, some info about the car we used, some highlights of our trip, and some tips on long drives with an EV.
+This summer we completed a Canadian Rockies road trip in an electric car.
+It was, without doubt, one of the best driving experiences of our lives!
+We saw some of the most incredible scenery British Columbia (BC) and Alberta (AB) have to offer, driving along scenic highways as well as mountain passes, stopping in at iconic towns and cities.
+In this article we share our route, some info about the car we used, some highlights of our trip, and some tips on long drives with an EV.
 We made a short video that you can see by scrolling down to the bottom of the page.

 The route for our Canadian Rockies road trip

 The initial planned route was about 2200km, however we actually completed just over 2600km due to little deviations and detours along our route.
 We aimed to drive for about a maximum of 4 hours a day, and to complete each day on a single charge of the car.
 This was easily achievable due to the presence of fast-charging stations at along the daily route or every place we stopped at (except Lake Louise – sort it out Lake Louise!).

 Electricity in BC is mainly supplied by hydroelectric generation facilities, with some wind farms and minimal gas plants.
 In AB there’s a lot of coal, gas and some wind.
 The graphic here (from the Canadian Energy Regulator) shows that the area we drove in (red polygon) is powered mainly by hydroelectric, so has very low CO2 emissions (see some stats here to show how other areas in Canada and the world).
 This means that the electricity we used to charge our car on our Canadian Rockies road trip was very low carbon intensity.
 This was a road trip with zero emissions at the point of use, and very low emissions at the point of generation!
 Super stuff.